ScottArbeit/Grace/code_of_conduct.md

 Culture is not a physical thing.
 You can't _touch_ culture.
 You can see it reflected in things like visual arts, clothing, books, code, UX, and so much else, but culture _itself_ is not an exterior object that can be seen and measured with some scientific apparatus.

 Culture is _interior_; it lives _inside_ each member of a group.
 It's what it means when we say "we".
 It's first-person, plural.
-Culture is a set of stories or perspectives, shared by a group, that help to define both _how_ to behave within that group, and how it _feels_ to be part of that group.
+Culture is a set of stories or perspectives, shared by a group, that help to define both _how to behave_ within that group, and _how it feels_ to be part of that group.

 I want to create a culture at Grace that lives up to its name.
 We all deserve it.

 I wish that the tl;dr were all I needed to say.
-It's pithy, and it's broadly applicable, but I know that it's helpful to add some specifics.
+It's pithy, and it's broadly applicable, but it's helpful to be more specific.
 Please think of the Code of Conduct below as an elaboration on the tl;dr above.
 The simplicity and open-heartedness of the words above infuse everything that's below.

 It's an attempt to capture the culture of Grace – a feeling – in words.
 It will evolve over time, as all things do.